by Michael Meigs

 This second Laramie play is less effective because in face of the forgetting, the writer/investigator/players are necessarily presented as driven by a thesis.
 It's a thesis with which I agree as patently do those who attend this production.

 You know these people; you're comfortable with them.
 Most likely because you attended their portrayal in March and April of The Laramie Project, but possibly also because you recognize them as the Zach regulars who have appeared before you so many times.
-The Laramie Project 10 Years Later has the reassuring buzz of a class reunion, which is something like the way it must have been for the Tectonic Theatre Project as they undertook the visits and research …
+The Laramie Project 10 Years Later has the reassuring buzz of a class reunion, which is something like the way it must have been for the Tectonic Theatre Project as they undertook the …

 by Michael Meigs